 All students in the music program are required to complete a core curriculum that insures a broad exposure to our intellectual heritage.
 The studies include English language and literature, communication (via student recital performance requirements), mathematics and/or computer science, foreign culture, humanities, natural and/or physical sciences, history, religion, social science, physical education, and cultural experiences.
-The program is intended to integrate liberal arts background study with professional studies to develop well-qualified musicians.
+The program is intended to integrate liberal arts background study with music studies to develop well-qualified musicians.

 Prospective students: are you interested in applying to the Cline School of Music?
 Please complete our Contact Questionnaire.